According to the Americans with Disabilities Act (ADA), colleges are required to provide accommodations to students with a documented disability.

 If your documentation is older, we will ask that you get reevaluated to best accommodate your needs.

 We will need an evaluation from either vocational rehabilitation services, psychiatrist, or physician before any services are rendered.
-Contact Center for Student Achievement Lab for specific evaluation requirements.
+Contact the Student Success Center for specific evaluation requirements.

 Based on the documentation we receive, these are some of the most common accommodations our office can provide.